Hamiltonian analysis of Mimetic gravity with higher derivatives: Gauge dependence of the rank of the Dirac matrix: a simple example

-Thus in the gauge fixing \eqref{gf}, we have at least 5 constraints $\{f_1, f_2, f_3, f_4, D_{12}\}$ while only 4 constraints exist in the general gauge.
-Such a simple example is a good demonstration that there exists some special systems where some DOF may not like the usual DOF and will be eliminated by appropriate gauge fixing.
-We shall further analyze this issue in the future work.
+Thus in the gauge fixing \eqref{gf}, we have at least 5 constraints $\{f_1, f_2, f_3, f_4, D_{12}\}$ while only 4 constraints exist in arbitrary gauge.
+Such a simple example is a good demonstration that for some systems there exist a special gauge which leads to extra secondary constraints and less DOFs.